Arming926/COMP2090-GP64/README.md

 Schooping-system is a system which provides a platform to find teammates for any activities.

+For those who are fear to social with others in reality, it is recommended to try Schooping-system

 Whatever you are finding friends or study partners

 You can try Schooping-system !

+## <a name="Statement"></a>:underage:Statement

+# We do not recommend minors use our system.
+Users are responsible for their own actions, and we bear no responsibility whatsoever.